One Missed Call (2008 film): Plot

 Meanwhile, TV producer Ted Summers, who approached Taylor earlier, prepares to record her exorcism, explaining that spiritual energy operates in the same electromagnetic spectrum as light/microwaves and is therefore transmissible via cellular phones from which it manifests as hallucinations.
 Noticing the show's advertisement on TV, Beth races to the site, arriving to an unseen force fatally choking Taylor.
 Her phone then sounds with a voicemail dated for tomorrow.
 Assuming that finding Marie will settle the matter, she ventures to Saint Luke's and encounters Jack.
 As they enter an operating room, Marie's spirit ejects and incapacitates Jack.
 Locked inside, Beth throws a chiming phone across the room, where it knocks the air duct's grill cover loose, revealing a crawlspace.
 Inside, she discovers Marie's charred corpse clutching a cellphone, which awakens.
 After pursuing and intercepting Beth, Marie weeps and murmurs, "Forgive me."
 Subsequently, Beth tells Jack that Marie might have brought her there to protect her.

 At Laurel's foster home, Jack uncovers a compact disc from the nanny cam embedded in the eye of Laurel's teddy bear.
 The footage reveals Ellie incising Laurel with a knife in their bedroom.
 Marie entered shortly thereafter, discovered Ellie's abusiveness, and rushed Laurel to the hospital.
 Ellie, locked inside, began pressing wheezingly on the inhaler but was overwhelmed and collapsed, facing the future curse's constituents (millipedes, an uncanny doll of a mother with baby in a perambulator (hallucinations), and the lullaby-esque music emanating from the teddy, audible during every victim's call), before dying from asphyxia while dialing her mother's phone number.
-Laurel imparts that though Ellie injured her, she always provided candies.
-Realizing Ellie caused the curse, he drives to Beth's house, during which a colleague informs him of a new voicemail.
+Laurel reveals that though Ellie injured her, she always provided candies.
+Realizing Ellie caused the curse, Jack drives to Beth's house, during which a colleague informs him of a new voicemail.
 After he enters, somebody knocks on the door.
 As he peers through the peephole, a knife stabs through it, killing him.
-Ellie appears and attacks Beth, but Marie's spirit intervenes, bounds Ellie in Jack's phone, and reconciles with Beth before evanescing.
-Jack's mouth spills a red candy and his cellphone auto-dials.
+Ellie appears and attacks Beth, but Marie's spirit intervenes, binds Ellie in Jack's phone, and reconciles with Beth before evanescing.
+Jack's mouth spills a red candy and his cellphone auto-dials, revealing that the curse is still active.

 Cast

 Production

 One Missed Call was announced in 2005, before being officially greenlit by Warner Bros. in early 2006, with Eric Valette signing as the film's director.
 The film began production in June in Atlanta, Georgia with Edward Burns, Margaret Cho, and Shannyn Sossamon signing on.
 On August 3, Ed Harris and Gabriel Byrne both signed on to appear in the film but both withdrew due to unknown circumstances.

 Sound designers used the voice of Skid Row front man Sebastian Bach in the hospital basement scene.
-The exact clip comes from Bach's scream at the beginning of "Midnight Tornado", a song from the band's 1989 debut album, Skid Row.
+The exact clip comes from Bach's scream at the beginning of "Midnight / Tornado", a song from the band's 1989 debut album, Skid Row.